-As of July 2017, Mercedes-Benz OEM batteries come with a two year (24-month) warranty.
+As of July 2017, Mercedes-Benz OEM batteries have a two-year (24-month) warranty.
 Once the Mercedes battery warranty is over, it is the customer’s responsibility.
 There is no prorated coverage.

-While a two-year battery warranty is better than some aftermarket batteries that come with a one year warranty, it certainly isn’t the best battery warranty out there.
-Several aftermarket AGM type batteries that fit Mercedes-Benz cars perfectly, come with at least three-year warranty.
+While a two-year battery warranty is better than some aftermarket batteries with a one-year warranty, it certainly isn’t the best battery warranty.
+Several aftermarket AGM-type batteries that fit Mercedes-Benz cars perfectly come with at least a three-year warranty.
 Increasing the warranty period would be something Mercedes-Benz should consider to improve customer satisfaction.

-Replacing the battery on a Mercedes-Benz car is easy and straight forward.
+Replacing the battery on a Mercedes-Benz car is straightforward.
 The whole process of installing a Mercedes battery takes about 20 minutes.
-When you compare Mercedes-Benz battery replacement procedure with the procedure to replace the battery on a BMW, Mercedes is much simpler and easier.
-On BMW cars when you replace the battery, you also need to program the new battery and clear the charging history of the old battery from the power module which can only be done with a special scan tool.
-You don’t have to do any of that on a Mercedes-Benz except to synchronize the windows and sunroof which requires no tools and only takes a couple of minutes.
+Comparing the Mercedes-Benz battery replacement procedure with the procedure to replace the battery on a BMW, Mercedes is much simpler and easier.
+When you replace the battery in BMW cars, you also need to program the new battery and clear the charging history of the old battery from the power module, which can only be done with a special scan tool.
+You don’t have to do that on a Mercedes-Benz except to synchronize the windows and sunroof, which requires no tools and only takes a few minutes.
 We will show you how to do that in this guide.
 Aren’t you glad that you didn’t buy a BMW?